nitipharma/Niti_Pharma/README.md

 A modern, polished demo website for a B2B pharmacy distributor showcasing product catalog, coverage information, and compliance details.
 Built with Next.js 14, TypeScript, and Tailwind CSS for optimal performance and user experience.

+> **Note**: This is a demo/portfolio project showcasing modern web development practices.

 ## 📋 Table of Contents

 - [Features](#features)